WP Clipart Contest

 Sorry, but no. WPClipart will be displaying the submissions as public domain (PD) works -- and once they have been listed as such it would be unfair to turn around and tell someone the item(s) are not PD.
 This would be true of any work so released... once PD, always PD.

-- Why have a contest, to somehow make money off of the kids' hard work?
+• Why have a contest, to make money from the kids' hard work?

-While the site does make some money from advertising, the purpose of the WPClipart project has been, and will continue to be, as a resource for education -- for research and as a pool of raw artistic material.
-(In a "safe" environment, and easily searched.)
+While the site does make money from advertising, the purpose of the WPClipart project has been, and will continue to be, as a resource for education -- for research illustration and as a pool of raw artistic material, all in a "safe" environment, and easily searched.

-Because the site/project has become very popular, it has enabled me to put more money into the development of the site.
+Because the site/project has become very popular, it has enabled me to put more money into the development of the site, now run on a dedicated server, separate DNS service, regular backups, etc... and now, once again, sponsoring a contest.
 The contest can help the project in two ways:

 Contest has been posted on the following sites, which also list other art competitions: